This mastering FAQ section of this website designed to answer all of the typical and various questions you might have regarding audio mastering.

 What is Headroom?

 With regards to audio production, headroom refers to the amount of of space, measured in dBs (decibels), between the highest point in the audio and the point where clipping occurs (at 0 dB with a digital setup, 24 dB on an analog setup).
-Leaving more headroom makes my job easier and while there’s no hard and fast rule other than keeping it low enough so that no clipping occurs at any point, generally anywhere between -6 and -3 dB (digital) is preferable.
+Leaving more headroom makes my job easier and while there’s no hard and fast rule other than keeping it low enough so that no clipping occurs at any point, generally anywhere between -6 and -3 dB (digital), with no limiting, is preferable.

 How Much Does Mastering Cost?